bradpsheehan/stylus/README.md

 # README
 Stylus provides a dashboard for creating, updating, and deleting music records.
 It also provides a chart for the user to see how many albums an artist released in a year.
-Have fund documenting your record collection!
+Have fun documenting your record collection!

 ### Prerequisites
 yarn: `brew install yarn`